nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 [username@raijin4 ~]$
 {% endhighlight %}

 Each users gets there own profile to play with, here you can install your code and any dependencies and store your input and output files.
-Any changes you make here will be saved when you log out.
+Any changes you make will be saved when you log out.
 Your profile is located on the system at /home/username.

 First lets reset our password